department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 ## How do I add a dependent to my benefits?

-### To file a claim for additional disability compensation for a child or spouse
+### To file a claim for additional VA disability compensation for a child or spouse

 You can file a claim for additional compensation for a child or spouse online right now through our eBenefits website.